daronphang/programming-resources/architectures/data-systems/transactions/serializability/locking.md

 A system of locks prevents users from modifying data in a way that affects other users.
 After a user performs an action that causes a lock to be applied, other users cannot perform actions until the owner releases it.
 Used in environments where there is high contention for data.

+For write-heavy loads, a pessimistic protocol is more efficient as it avoids retrying the same transactions repeatedly.

 ### Optimistic

 Users do not lock data when they read it.
 Instead, the system checks if another user changed the data after it was read; an error is raised and rollback performed if true.
 Used in environments where there is low contention for data.

+Optimistic concurrency makes sense when you have read-heavy workloads that only occasionally perform writes, as reads don’t need to take any locks.

 ## Lock locations (resources)